-As a result of the operation of equipment and machinery during construction, there is a likelihood of accidents occurring especially to the workers.
+As a result of the operation of equipment and machinery during rehabilitation, there is a likelihood of accidents occurring especially to the workers.

-- All workers need to be provided with the recognised and appropriate Personal Protective Equipment while at the construction site including gloves, dust masks, boots, goggles, and overalls among others. - Only competent workers and staff should be allowed to operate any machinery and equipment to reduce the incidents of accidents. - During the construction the project site should be completely sealed off and warning signs erected informing the general public to keep off the construction site when construction is in progress. - Personal protection gear must be provided and its use made compulsory to all.
+All workers need to be provided with the recognized and appropriate Personal Protective Equipment while at the site including gloves, dust masks, boots, goggles, and overalls among others.

+- Only competent workers and staff should be allowed to operate any machinery and equipment to reduce the incidents of accidents. - During the rehabilitation the project site should be completely sealed off and warning signs erected informing the general public to keep off the site when works are in progress. - Personal protection gear must be provided and its use made compulsory to all.